 7. Xanthan and Guar gums.
 These babies are natural thickeners that work together really well.
 The guar gum helps avoid the creation of ice crystals which helps keep the cool whip creamy when frozen.

+8.Polysorbate 60.
+Wow you should see the other 59!
+Just kidding.
+Polysorbate is basically an oil.
+That's what Kraft will tell you.
+What they don't tell you is that it is flammable. heh.
 This product is a mixture of stearate and palmitate esters of Sorbitol and its anhydrides copolymerized with approximately 20 moles of Ethylene Oxide for each mole of Sorbitol and Sorbitol anhydrides.
 Wow easy for you to say.
 Just know the Ethylene Oxide is a common ingredient in detergents and anti-freeze.
 Sorbitol is a sweetener.

 9. Sorbitan Monostearate.
 Its nickname is span 60.
 It is wax like and has a white creamy texture.
 It is an ester of Sorbital and Stearic acid.
 It is sometimes known as a synthetic wax.